-In 1944, on the orders of Soviet dictator Joseph Stalin, the entire population of Tatars on the Crimean Peninsula was rounded up and sent to the deserts of Soviet Central Asia.
+In 1944, on the orders of Soviet dictator Josef Stalin, the entire population of Tatars on the Crimean Peninsula was rounded up and sent to the deserts of Soviet Central Asia.

 Nearly 70 years after that wartime atrocity, the Tatar population is still working to reassert itself in its homeland.